MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 **To configure on a single machine:**

 1. On each machine, install Microsoft R Server:

      + On Windows, install [R Server (Standalone)](https://msdn.microsoft.com/en-us/library/mt671127.aspx).
      + On Linux, install [Microsoft R Server](../rserver-install-linux-server.md).

-1. Launch the utility script, `$MRS_DEPLOYR\runAdminUtils.ps1`, with administrator privileges.
+1. [Launch the administration utility](admin-utility.md#launch) with administrator, `root`, or `sudo` privileges.

-1. Choose the option to **Configure DeployR**.
+1. Choose the option to **Configure R Server for Operationalization**.

 1. Choose the option to **Configure for one box** to set up the front-end and back-end onto the same machine.

-1. @@When prompted, provide the admin password for the built-in, local DeployR `administrator` account.
+1. When prompted, provide a password for the built-in, local operationalization `administrator` account.

-1. After the script has ended, set the proper firewall rule to open the front-end port (9000) to the public IP of the DeployR server so that remote machines can access it.

-   If using the IPTABLES firewall or equivalent service on Linux, use the `iptables` command (or the equivalent) to open the port.
+1. Return to the main menu of the utility when the configuration ends.

 1. [Run a diagnostic test of the configuration](admin-utility.md#test).

+1. On Linux: If using the IPTABLES firewall or equivalent service on Linux, use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the front-end so that remote machines can access it.

 You are now ready to begin operationalizating your R analytics with R Server.